 I have already had 11 mammograms in 6 years.
 If I continue having mammograms every 6 months as recommended, by the time I’m 50 I’ll have had 19 mammograms.

 Radiologists, oncologists and breast surgeons claim there is little harm from radiation, especially the new digital mammograms.
 My Naturopathic Dr. told me that radiation can contribute to/cause thyroid disease and thyroid cancer — not to mention all the other possible long-term harm that is underplayed by radiologists, oncologists and breast surgeons.
-Check out this excerpt on mammograms from Breast Cancer?
-Breast Health!
-By Susun S. Weed: http://www.ashtreepublishing.com/Book_Breast_Cancer_Mammograms8.htm
+Please read this excerpt on mammograms from Breast Cancer?
+Breast Health! by Susun S. Weed

-One of my goals is to advocate for women diagnosed with DCIS or those who are at high risk for breast cancer to be able to have insurance authorize dedicated breast MRIs such as the Aurora RODEO MRI (http://www.auroramri.com/product-rodeo.php) annually combined with ultrasound and thermograms as a way to monitor low-intermediate grade DCIS.
-My breast surgeon told me, “you may get it authorized once, but insurance will not substitute MRIs for mammograms for annual follow up.”
+One of my goals is to advocate for women diagnosed with DCIS or those who are at high risk for breast cancer to be able to have insurance authorize dedicated breast MRIs such as AURORA MRI, automated ultrasound, and thermograms as ways to monitor low-intermediate grade DCIS.
+My breast surgeon told me, “You may get and MRI authorized once, but insurance will not substitute MRIs for mammograms for annual follow up.”

 Amazingly, many oncologists and breast surgeons have never heard of the Aurora RODEO MRI.
 Through some persistence, I’m happy to report I had my first Aurora Breast MRI at UC Irvine a few days ago.
 After hearing my case, my primary care physician kindly ordered it and my insurance authorized it.

-Dr. Michael Lagios states: any “dedicated” breast MRI is equivalent to the Aurora RODEO MRI.
+Expert breast cancer pathologist, Dr. Michael Lagios states: “Any ‘dedicated’ breast MRI is equivalent to the Aurora RODEO MRI.